-- 4.35 The competent authorities of a Contracting Party have concurrent subsidiary jurisdiction to take measures of protection concerning property situated in their territory.208 This allows for the taking of measures of protection which are adapted to the (property) laws of the State in which the property is located, which in turn makes the implementation of those measures more straightforward.209 If, for example, an adult would like to sell property they own in a State other than that of their habitual residence in order to cover their medical expenses, it would be more efficient to place the matter directly before the competent authorities of the State where the property is located, as they would more likely be aware of property law regulations and formalities in that State. - 4.36 Article 9 provides a ground of jurisdiction to competent authorities in the State where the property of the adult is situated.
-This jurisdiction is accepted only for matters which have not yet been decided by competent authorities with jurisdiction under Articles 5 to 8 or for the purpose of measures that can be superimposed on existing measures taken by such competent authorities (e.g., an person designated to assist the adultexisting guardian might want to rent the property, or take action for infringement of property rights and might need authorisation from the competent authority of the State where the property is situated).
+- 4.36 Article 9 provides a ground of jurisdiction to competent authorities in the State where the property of the adult is situated.
+This jurisdiction is accepted only for matters which have not yet been decided by competent authorities with jurisdiction under Articles 5 to 8 or for the purpose of measures that can be superimposed on existing measures taken by such competent authorities (e.g., a person designated to assist the adult might want to rent the property, or take action for infringement of property rights and might need authorisation from the competent authority of the State where the property is situated).
 To ensure that the measure taken in accordance with Article 9 is compatible with those taken by competent authorities having jurisdiction under Articles 5 to 8, consideration should be given to having proper communication / coordination between the concerned competent authorities. - 4.37 Measures taken under Article 9 must, therefore, be compatible with the measures taken by competent authorities with jurisdiction under Articles 5 to 8.
 This limitation aims to avoid any inconsistency between measures for the protection of the property of the adult taken by competent authorities in the State where the property is located, and measures taken by the competent authorities who have jurisdiction under Articles 5 to 8.
-If measures taken by the competent authorities of the State where the property is located precede any measures taken by competent authorities with jurisdiction under Articles 5 to 8, then those measures will be invalidated to the extent of any incompatibility.210 - 4.38 While Article 9 does not impose any obligations for communication as Article 7 does, it is useful for competent authorities of the Contracting Party where property of the adult is situated to contact the competent authorities of Contracting Parties that have jurisdiction under Articles 5 to 8, to ascertain what measures have already been taken, in order to assure the necessity, the relevance and the compatibility of the envisaged measures.
+If measures taken by the competent authorities of the State where the property is located precede any measures taken by the property is located precede any measures taken by competent authorities with jurisdiction under Articles 5 to 8.
+If measures taken by the competent authorities with jurisdiction under Articles 5 to 8, then those measures will be invalidated to the extent of any incompatibility.204 - 4.38 While Article 9 does not impose any obligations for communication as Article 7 does, it is useful for competent authorities of the Contracting Party where property of the adult is situated to contact the competent authorities of Contracting Parties that have jurisdiction under Articles 5 to 8, to ascertain what measures have already been taken, in order to assure the necessity, the relevance and the compatibility of the envisaged measures.
 Such communications between competent authorities could be done similarly to what is provided for under Article 10(4).
-Namely, the competent authorities which contemplate taking measures under Article 9 are encouraged, if possible, to exchange information with the competent authorities of the Contracting Party of the habitual residence of the adult.211 - Example 4.D The competent authority in Contracting Party A, where property of the adult is situated, contemplates taking measures under Article 9 in relation to that property and wants to ascertain whether the envisaged measures are compatible with the measures that have already been taken in Contracting Party B, where the adult habitually resides.
+Namely, the competent authorities which contemplate taking measures under Article 9 are encouraged, if possible, to exchange information with the competent authorities of the Contracting Party of the habitual residence of the adult.205 - Example 4.D The competent authority in Contracting Party A, where property of the adult is situated, contemplates taking measures under Article 9 in relation to that property and wants to ascertain whether the envisaged measures are compatible with the measures that have already been taken in Contracting Party B, where the adult habitually resides.
 The competent authority in Contracting Party A thus asks their Central Authority to seek information in Contracting Party B, under Article 32, on any measures that may have been taken under Articles 5 to 8.
 When the measures of protection in relation to the property of the adult under Article 9 have been taken, the competent authority in Contracting Party A asks their Central Authority to transmit that decision to the competent authority that took a measure under Articles 5 to 8 in Contracting Party B via the Central Authority in the latter State.